 - Open a quiz

 - From Administration block, click Edit settings

 - Scroll down to the Review options group

-- Click to place a check-mark in of the Points boxes that correspond to when you wants students to see their scores
+- Click to place a check-mark in the Points boxes that correspond to when you want students to see their scores